More Interesting Info...

 High in sapanoids the whole plant makes an effective fish poison in a pinch.

-That’s about it folks, and let me just say one more time, no guarantees with this fella.
+That’s about it folks, and let me just say one last time so that there can be no confusion at all, NO guarantees with this fella, but please feel free to have a punt!

 Sustainably harvested by me and the Mrs, no chems, no nasties no problems!!!